harmanT23/yournextroommates/README.md

 - Install dependencies: ```npm install```
 - Start frontend: ```npm start```

+### Testing

+To run a suite of Postman tests, download the .json file from inside the `/core/test_api` directory and import into your Postman client

+❗ Currently only Postman testing is complete for all API routes.
+These are being moved to unit tests.

 ## YourNextRoommates API
 The application provides an API for authentication, user accounts, listings, galleries and images.